zowe/docs-site/docs/user-guide/api-mediation/using-api-mediation-layer.md

 # Using API Mediation Layer

 There are numerous ways you can use the API Mediation Layer.
-Review this topic and its child pages to discover how to use the various ways to use the API Mediation Layer.
+Review this topic and its child pages to learn more about the various ways to use the API Mediation Layer.
 For information about the API versioning, see [API Catalog and Versioning](../extend/extend-apiml/api-mediation-versioning.md).

 **Tip:**